 The sun is setting over the Sea of Cortez.
 The water has turned gold, then copper, then something darker, nameless.

 I am sitting on the balcony with van der Kolk’s book beside me, unopened.
-I don’t need to read it tonight.
+Reading it feels unnecessary tonight.
 The words have become practice.
-The practice has become this: sitting here, watching light change, noticing that my breath is slow, my shoulders are down, and my body, for this moment, is not bracing against anything.
+The practice has become this: sitting here, watching light change, noticing that my breath is slow, my shoulders are down, and my body, for this moment, is open, released from bracing.

 The score is changing.